QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Summary of results and conclusion

 The fireball created in the experiments has a finite volume.
 It is rapidly evolving in time, and its dimensions are a few fermi before freezeout.
 On the other hand, the theoretical studies are usually for infinite volume, static systems.
 To infer information about the phase diagram by combining the two, it is therefore important to estimate the effect of the finite size and the dynamic nature of the fireball on the observables studied.
 In this paper, we have studied one aspect of it, the effect of the finite size of the system.
 We have studied the 2-flavor NJL model on a sphere, with MIT boundary conditions to mimic the fireball property of having a deconfined medium within the finite volume.
 While this is an idealization of the complicated geometry of the fireball created in a heavy ion collision, the MIT boundary condition captures the essential feature of the finite volume fireball that the quarks are confined within a finite system.
 Therefore one can reasonably expect to learn about the effect of the finite size using this setup.

-The result of our investigation can be summarized by \fgn{pdg}, which shows the shift of the transition line with the system volume.
-For the parameter sets used in our study, the NJL model has a first-order transition line at large $\muq$, ending in a critical point at $\tmq \approx$ (60, 340) MeV.
+The result of our investigation of the phase diagram can be summarized by \fgn{pdg}, which shows the shift of the transition line with the system volume.
+For the parameter sets used in our study, the NJL model has a first-order transition line at large $\muq$, ending in a critical point at $\left( T_c, \mu_c \right) \approx$ (60, 340) MeV.
 The actual location of the transition line as well as the endpoint is sensitive to the parameters chosen; the interest of this paper is on the sensitivity of the line on the system volume.
 Here the transition line has been tracked by the constituent quark mass $M$, or equivalently, $\chc$.
 As the figure shows, in the crossover region, the shift of the transition line is mild: even for a system with $R$=5 fm, the shift is only a few MeV.
-The change of the number density with volume is shown in \fgn{numden}.
+The volume dependence of the number density and its susceptibilities are discussed in \scn{num}.
+The volume dependence of the number density and its change across the transition line is shown in \fgn{numden}.
 As expected, the change of the number density across the crossover line becomes smoother as the volume is reduced.

 The effect of the finite volume on the transition line is more interesting in the first-order region on the high $\muq$ side.
 The first-order region (indicated by the two-minima structure of the mean-field free energy; see Section 3) ends at a lower value of $T$ as the volume is reduced.
 The number density also shows very similar behavior.
-The volume dependence is particularly strong in the quark number susceptibilities of the baryon number in the critical region, as seen in \fgn{chi2-RTdep}.
+The volume dependence is particularly strong in the quark number susceptibilities of the baryon number in the critical region, as seen in \fgn{chi2-3D}.
+In particular, \fgn{chi2-3D} shows that the major effect in the variation of the $\chi_2$ peak with volume is due to the shift of the endpoint of the first order line.
+One expects a sharp peak at the transition region near this point.
+As the location of the endpoint shifts with volume, the region of large $\chi_2$ peaks also shifts.
+This effect seems to be more significant than the expected sharpening of the peak heights with volume.
+Similarly, $\chi_3$ shows a very interesting behavior across the transition region, with sharp peaks and valleys around the transition line.
+These structures are seen in \fgn{chi3} to show an even stronger shift with volume, due to the shift in the location of the critical point.
 One would expect even larger effects for the higher-order susceptibilities.
 These results will be relevant for the experimental searches for the critical region, where the critical region is looked for in a small fireball.